 SAP SuccessFactors has also added an option to enable customers who do not use Employee Central (EC) as their core HR system of record to use Employee Central Payroll (ECP) as a standalone deployment.
 It will require a limited implementation of EC, leveraging the Functional User commercial option.

-Ultimately, there is no one-size-fits all for SAP’s existing HCM and Payroll customers, as each will have their own requirements, roadmaps etc. to consider.
+Ultimately, there is no one-size-fits-all solution for SAP’s existing HCM and Payroll customers, as each will have their own requirements, roadmaps etc. to consider.
 What you can be sure of is that SAP SuccessFactors will continue to adapt along the way to ensure that there is no interruption of your critical HR and Payroll processes, as they have to date, as shown below.

 Here at EPI-USE Labs we also made an effort to create a quick reference for the updated options as shown below.